VoxHash/Telegram-Multi-Account-Message-Sender/ROADMAP.md

 ---

+## 💖 Community Milestones

+### 🎉 Recent Achievements (v1.2.4 - v1.2.6)
+- **First Monthly Sponsor**: [@dodierandal-arch](https://github.com/dodierandal-arch) - $100/month (Premium Sponsor) 🎉
+- **Complete Documentation Suite**: API docs, FAQ, and troubleshooting guides
+- **CI/CD Excellence**: Robust automated pipelines for testing, building, and releasing
+- **Documentation Standardization**: Professional documentation kit with consistent structure
+- **Development Environment**: DevContainer and Docker support for seamless development

+### 🌟 Community Growth
+The project has reached an important milestone with our first monthly sponsor!
+This support enables us to:
+- Continue improving the platform
+- Maintain high code quality
+- Expand features and capabilities
+- Build a sustainable open-source ecosystem

+**Thank you to all contributors and supporters!** 🙏

+---

 ## 🎯 Conclusion

 Telegram Multi-Account Message Sender is on an exciting journey from a professional automation tool to a comprehensive platform!
-With clear goals, organized development phases, and strong community support, the project will continue to grow and evolve while maintaining its core design philosophy.
+With clear goals, organized development phases, and growing community support (including our first sponsor!), the project will continue to grow and evolve while maintaining its core design philosophy.

 **Key Success Factors:**
 - Clear roadmap and priorities